 - Be accountable at the national level for establishing and enforcing the key policies that underpin integrity in the sport, including

-- An enforceable and current anti-doping policy compliant with the World Anti-Doping Code and approved by the Australian Sports Anti-Doping Authority (ASADA).
+- A current anti-doping policy compliant with the World Anti-Doping Code and approved by the Australian Sports Anti-Doping Authority (ASADA).
 Please note once all other recognition criteria is met and notified by Sport Australia, ASADA will assist with this requirement.

 - Have a combined minimum total of 1000 active members with its state/territory affiliates (unless it is a current Olympic or Paralympic sport); and a system to register, maintain and report member details.